-Learning Verilog itself is not difficult task, but creating a good design can be.
+Learning Verilog itself is not a difficult task, but creating a good design can be.
 But we focus on simple designs here and I will try my best to explain things as simple as possible.
-If you had been programming with procedural languages such as C, C++, you will have to make up your mind to understand that not all things happen sequentially in digital world.
+If you had been programming with procedural languages such as C, C++, you will have to make up your mind to understand that not all things happen sequentially in the digital world.
 A lot of things happen parallel too.
 When I started learning Verilog, I used to write code sequentially as if I was writing a C program.
 C programs are running on microprocessors, which execute one instruction at a time sequentially.
-So it is easy to write program in a way how you want things to happen one step at a time.
+So it is easy to write a program in a way how you want things to happen one step at a time.
 And if you look closely, this is the weak point of microprocessors/microcontrollers.
 They can do only one thing at a time, one and only one thing (of course I’m talking about single core devices!).
 But unlike microprocessors, digital circuits (FPGAs, CPLDs, and ASICs) can do many things at the same time.
-And you need to learn how to visualize many things happening at the same time in contrast to many things happening at different times, one thing at a time, in procedural language.
+And you need to learn how to visualize many things happening at the same time in contrast to many things happening at different times, one thing at a time, in a procedural language.

 Fundamentally Verilog (or most HDLs for that matter) is all about creating modules, interconnecting them and managing the timing of interactions.

 Enough talk, we didn’t even write a “Hello World” program yet.
 So how do we get our hands dirty with Verilog?
-Let us design a NOT gate in Verilog, simulate it and test it in a real hardware.
+Let us design a NOT gate in Verilog, simulate it and test it in real hardware.
 A NOT gate (a.k.a an inverter) would be the simplest of all gates.
 The output of an inverter is always the negation of the input. ie; B = !A, where A is the input and B is the output.
 Below table summarize the behavior of NOT gate as a truth table.

 B = NOT A